Monitor and Check Experiments#

 Options:

-usage: autosubmit monitor [-h] [-o {pdf,png,ps,svg,txt}] [-group_by {date,member,chunk,split} -expand -expand_status] [-fl] [-fc] [-fs] [-ft] [-cw] expid [-txt] [-txtlog]
+usage: autosubmit monitor [-h] [-o {pdf,png,ps,svg,txt}] [-group_by {date,member,chunk,split,automatic}] [-expand EXPAND]

-expid Experiment identifier.
+expid

--o {pdf,png,ps,svg}, --output {pdf,png,ps,svg,txt}
+-o {pdf,png,ps,svg,txt}, --output {pdf,png,ps,svg,txt}

-Type of output for generated plot (or text file).
+chooses type of output for generated plot

 -group_by {date,member,chunk,split,automatic}

--fl FILTER_LIST, --list
+-fl LIST, --list LIST

-List of job names to be filtered.
+Supply the list of job names to be filtered.
+Default = "Any".
+LIST = "b037_20101101_fc3_21_sim

--fs FILTER_STATUS, --filter_status
+-fs {Any,READY,COMPLETED,WAITING,SUSPENDED,FAILED,UNKNOWN}, --filter_status {Any,READY,COMPLETED,WAITING,SUSPENDED,FAILED,UNKNOWN}

 -txtlog, --txt_logfiles